flokoe/bash-hackers-wiki/docs/syntax/pe.md

 `${PARAMETER}`

-The easiest form is to just use a parameter\'s name within braces.
+The easiest form is to just use a parameter's name within braces.
 This is identical to using `$FOO` like you see it everywhere, but has the advantage that it can be immediately followed by characters that would be interpreted as part of the parameter name otherwise.
 Compare these